 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Ticks are the bane of warm-weather hikers.
-The tiny bugs are like heat-seeking missiles, latching on to any warm-blooded creature they can reach and sucking up its blood.
-Besides being gross and inconvenient, they can transmit a variety of diseases like Lyme and Rocky Mountain Spotted Fever, some of which can have serious, long-term effects.
+The tiny bugs are like heat-seeking missiles, latching on to any warm-blooded creature they can reach and sucking its blood for sustenance.
+Besides being gross and inconvenient, they can transmit a variety of diseases like Lyme disease and Rocky Mountain Spotted Fever, some of which can have serious, long-term effects.

-But you don’t need to go out unprotected against these critters and just hope for the best: From knowledge to long sleeves to heavy-duty bug repellent, you have an arsenal that you can deploy against these parasites.
-Read on to learn when you should worry about ticks and how to dispatch them with a little help from our experts.
+But you don’t need to go out unprotected and just hope for the best: From skillful evasion tactics to heavy-duty bug repellent, you have an arsenal that you can deploy against these parasites.
+Here’s when you should worry about ticks and how to dispatch them with a little help from our experts.

 What are ticks?

 It sounds like a simple question, but believe it or not, you likely don’t know the answer.
 For starters: Ticks aren’t insects.
-They’re actually arachnids, eight-legged critters that are in the same class as spiders.
-While there are a number of different families of ticks, they can all see body heat as infrared light, allowing them to zero in on potential hosts.
-Once they’ve latched on, their normally-tiny bodies can expand to several times their initial size as they fill up with blood.
+They’re actually arachnids, eight-legged critters in the same class as spiders.
+While there are a number of different families of ticks, they’re all equipped with a built-in infrared camera of sorts: They’re all capable of seeing body heat as infrared light.
+That allows them to quickly zero in on potential hosts.
+Once they’ve latched on, their normally tiny bodies can expand to several times their initial size as they fill up with blood.

-Another thing to know about ticks: they’re very, very hardy.
-The hard-bodied ticks we’re used to in the U.S. have a tough exoskeleton that renders them resistant to being squished or ripped apart.
-They can survive for months with no food or water, hiding in humid spots to avoid desiccation.
-They can even live for a limited period of time in a near-vacuum.
+Another thing to know about ticks is that they’re very, very hardy.
+The ticks we’re used to in the U.S. have a tough exoskeleton that renders them resistant to being squished or ripped apart.
+They can survive for months without food or water, hiding in humid spots to avoid desiccation.
+They can even survive in near-vacuum for a limited period of time.

 What kind of ticks are there in the United States?

-According to the Centers for Disease Control and Prevention, there are 7 different types of ticks to be concerned about in the United States: American dog ticks, blacklegged ticks (also known as deer ticks), brown dog ticks, Gulf Coast ticks, lone star ticks, Rocky Mountain wood ticks, and western blacklegged ticks.
+According to the Centers for Disease Control and Prevention, there are seven different types of ticks to be concerned about in the United States: American dog ticks, blacklegged ticks (also known as deer ticks or hard-bodied ticks), brown dog ticks, Gulf Coast ticks, lone star ticks, Rocky Mountain wood ticks, and western blacklegged ticks.
 While each species has a different range, in general, the further south and east you go, the more varieties you’ll have to deal with.

 What diseases can ticks spread?

-Ticks can spread a variety of diseases, ranging from serious and sometimes fatal ones to relatively benign ones.
+Ticks can spread a variety of diseases, ranging from serious and sometimes fatal ones to relatively benign illnesses.

 The most well-known and common tickborne illness is Lyme disease.
 Named after one of the towns in Connecticut where researchers first described it, Lyme is caused by tick-spread bacteria, and often begins with a rash followed by a variety of symptoms ranging from joint pain and weakness to memory problems and heart palpitations.
 Treatment usually involves a few weeks of antibiotics.